SUMMER VACATION IN OMAN

 "A nice place to take a rest!"

-We arrive at the hotel completely exhausted.
-We dine at the Mediterranean restaurant Al Minia.
+We arrive at the hotel exhausted.
+We dine in the Mediterranean restaurant Al Minia.
 The sky is so clear that the stars smile at me.
-Although I am very tired, but a round in the pool and stargazing must be in it!
-The next day we prepare for the return trip.
-Abdullah drives me back to the mountains so I can see them in the sunshine.
-It is as if I am in Europe!
+I’m very tired, but a dip in the pool and stargazing are a must!
+The next day we prepare for the return journey.
+Abdullah drives me to the mountains again so that I can see them in the sunshine.
+It’s as if I were in Europe!
 This lush green!
-Everywhere there is a tree, you meet families camping.
-The time of the monsoon is fully enjoyed here.
-We also have a picnic of grilled chicken with rice and yogurt before we drive the thousand kilometers back.
+Wherever there is a tree, you will meet families camping.
+The monsoon season is enjoyed to the full here.
+We also have a picnic of grilled chicken with rice and yoghurt before driving the thousand kilometers back.
 With stops in between, of course.

 Sumhuram Archeological Park